Ez-Kits/hot-keys/docs/vue/getting-started/concepts.md

 ## Global Hot Keys

 The global hot keys are hot keys that are not associated with any scope.
 They will be triggered if the active scope does not handle the hot key.
-You can register global hot keys with `useGlobalHotKeys` hook.
+You can register global hot keys with `useGlobalHotKeys` composable.

 ## Sequences

 Sequences are hot keys that are triggered by pressing keys sequentially.
 For example, `ctrl` then `s` is a sequence.
-You can register sequences by using `_` as a separator in `hotKeys` option of `useHotKeysScope` hook.
+You can register sequences by using `_` as a separator in `hotKeys` option of `useHotKeysScope` composable.

 **Example:**